-Outside of the dance studio, Roxanne is project coordinator of the Renewable Energy Division at Gregory Electric Co., Inc. and is Secretary of the SC Solar Council.
-In her free time she enjoys playing in Lexington County’s adult kickball league and performing in local theater productions.
-Her favorite experience in Columbia’s theater scene so far was in 2014 when she had the honor of returning to her alma mater to choreograph Airport High School’s fall musical alongside her own high school chorus and drama teachers.
-Most importantly Roxanne loves spending time with her rapidly expanding family and planning her wedding with her fiancé!
+Outside of the dance studio, Roxanne is the Renewable Energy Project Coordinator at Gregory Electric Co., Secretary of the SC Solar Council, and the Sr. High Youth leader at Mt.
+Tabor Lutheran Church.
+In her free time she enjoys playing kickball and performing in local theater productions.
+She occasionally gets to visit her alma mater, Airport High School, and choreograph their fall musicals alongside her own high school chorus and drama teachers.
+Most importantly Roxanne loves spending time with her rapidly expanding family!

 Roxanne has been back teaching at BFA since 2010, managing the Facebook since 2011, and choreographed for the BFA Competition Company from Fall 2012 - Spring 2016.